h1z3y3/h1z3y3.github.io/content/posts/go-html-template-script-unescape.md

 // ...
 ```

+I start google the reason.
+At first, I thought it was because the values given template is wrong,
+it had already been escaped before the page rendering.
-First, I found some reasons like this, they said using `json.Encoder` rather than using `json.Marshal()` directly.
+I found some reasons in google, they said using `json.NewEncoder()` instead of using `json.Marshal()`.
-So I can `SetEscapeHTML(false)`.
+So it can `SetEscapeHTML(false)` before encode the data.
 This is the example code:

 ```go
 func toRawJson(v interface{}) (string, error) {